LX521 - Reference Loudspeaker

 as does my wife.
 I envisioned the LX521 as a piece of machinery, an

 electro-acoustic transducer, a sculpture with acoustic integrity.
 I cannot help you if the looks prevent you from

-building the monitors.
+building them.
 Sorry.

 The two SEAS 10" woofers ended up in a V-frame baffle